-Howard Jackson has had eleven books published by Red Rattle Books including novels, short stories, travel books and collections of film criticism.
-His latest book Offended Shadows is now available here.
+Howard Jackson has had thirteen books published by Red Rattle Books including novels, short stories, travel books and collections of film criticism.
+His latest book Long After This is now available here.